 An Immoral Book

 “The truth, however unwelcome, is not injurious; it is error which raises false hopes, which destroys, degrades and pollutes, and which, sooner or later, must be abandoned.”

 (Mangasar Magurditch Mangasarian, http://www.atheists.org/Mangasar_Magurditch_Mangasarian_)

 Morality is based on values, and the best values are always determined by considering the truth.
-“Truth” is the accurate depiction of reality; it is the correct depiction of what has happened in the past and in the present.
+“Truth” is the accurate depiction of reality; it is the correct depiction of what has happened in the past and is happening in the present.
 Truth is never the depiction of something that is not or never was real.

 A lie is an untruth expressed as truth.
 I will be frank; the biblical authors knew they were lying.
 As the Bible is based on deliberate lies, it has false values and is therefore immoral.
 There should be no religion higher than truth.